 Earthworms have sets of muscles that alternately squeeze them, pushing them out like a tube of toothpaste.
 Then another set of muscles pull them together again.
 Stiff hairs called setae on the outside of their skin stick into the soil to help them move forward.

 In the original of the photograph above you could see the setae, but at this size they just look like bumps.
 Look on a real earthworm and see if you can spot them.

 The type of worms that do well in worm bins are the red wigglers.
 They are relatively small, as as the name implies, actively wiggle around.
 In fact, if the red wigglers are disturbed by the conditions of the bin, they may wriggle right out.
 You can often find someone with a bin who is willing to donate a few. otherwise, you can buy them.

-Worm bins don't take up much space and should not smell bad, the first question everyone asks.
+Worm bins don't take up much space and should not smell bad -- the first question everyone asks.
 Making a worm bin is an absolutely wonderful project to do with kids.
+We kept a worm bin one year.
 I still remember when we found our first cocoon, which is the structure the earthworms form around their eggs.
 It was so exciting!

 I could go on and on about earthworms.
 Please let me know if you have any comments, questions or suggestions.

 Wiggling Worms at Work (Let's-Read-and-Find-Out Science 2) by Wendy Pfeffer and illustrated by Steve Jenkins.